pymeasure/leco-protocol/control_protocol.md

 #### Naming scheme

 Each Component must have an individual name, given by the user, the _Component name_.
-A Component name must be a series of ASCII characters, without the character ".".
 Component names must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Components (except other Coordinators) connected to a single Coordinator.
 A Coordinator itself must have the Component name `COORDINATOR`.

 Similarly, every Node must have a name, the _Namespace_.
 Every Namespace must be unique in the Network.

-It must be a series of ASCII characters, without the character ".".
+A Component name or a Namespace must be a series of printable ASCII characters (byte values 0x20 to 0x7E), without the character "." (byte value 0x2E).

 As each Component belongs to exactly one Node, it is fully identified by the combination of Namespace and Component name, which is globally unique.
 This _Full name_ is the composition of Namespace, ".", and Component name.
 For example `N1.CA` is the Full name of the Component `CA` in the Node `N1`.